-Special meetings of the Eastern PA CoC general membership may be called by the Board Chair or by the general membership.
+Additional meetings of the Eastern PA CoC general membership may be called by the Board Chair or by the general membership.
 The person(s) calling the meeting shall state the purpose(s) for which the meeting is to be called.
-Business at any special meeting is limited to the purpose(s) for which the meeting is called and no other business of any nature may be conducted.